 <Continental>: Karjakin came 4th in the 6th European Individual Championship (2005).

-<World championships>: Karjakin played in the FIDE World Championship Knockout Tournament (2004) but was eliminated in the first round by Mikhail Kobalia.
+<World championships 2004-2014>: Karjakin played in the FIDE World Championship Knockout Tournament (2004) but was eliminated in the first round by Mikhail Kobalia.
 He has reached the semi-finals in two subsequent World Cups, losing to Alexey Shirov in the World Chess Cup (2007) and to Boris Gelfand in the World Cup (2009).
 His results in the latter qualified him for participation in the World Cup (2011), where he defeated Mejdi Kaabi and Wesley So in the first two rounds, but was eliminated from the Cup when he lost to Judit Polgar in the third round.
 He qualified by rating to play in the World Cup (2013) and defeated Moroccan IM Sebbar Ali in the first round, Indian GM Krishnan Sasikiran in the second round, and Ukrainian GM Pavel Eljanov in the third round.
 However he was eliminated in the Round of 16 (round 4) by compatriot GM Dmitry Andreikin.
-Nevertheless, the qualification of Vladimir Kramnik for the Candidates by reason of reaching the final of the Cup, allowed Karjakin's qualification as a rating reserve into that Candidates event.
+Nevertheless, the qualification of Vladimir Kramnik for the World Chess Championship Candidates (2014) by reason of reaching the final of the Cup, allowed Karjakin's qualification as a rating reserve into that Candidates event.
+There, he placed outright second behind Anand with 7.5/14, and with Anand was the only player to score more than 50%.

 <2008-2010 FIDE Grand Prix series>: Karjakin’s performance in the Grand Prix series 2008-10 was mediocre by his standards.
 He was 10th at the